RoSPA Awards – Frequently Asked Questions

 Q: Does it matter if we don't answer the Key Performance Question (KPQ) sections?

 It will not normally be possible for missing evidence to be provided separately at a later stage, although at its discretion, RoSPA may request additional information.
-This will generally only be when the missing information could be critical to the competition result or to the achievement grade awarded.

 Q: Why do RoSPA Awards entries require supporting evidence?

 A: The requirement for relevant evidence about entrants' health and safety management approach is essential to underpin claims made in submissions.
 Awards made on the basis of unsubstantiated statements are likely to be seen as of limited credibility and quality.
+It is for this reason that the RoSPA Awards place a particular focus on ‘worked’ or ‘documentary’ evidence – that demonstrates your systems in action.

 Entrants will also benefit from significant time saving in uploading their supporting documents.